evandrocoan/ChomskyGrammarTools/README.md

-# Chomsky Grammar Tools
+# Chomsky Grammar Tools for Context Free Grammars (CFG)

 ## I - Definition:

 An application,
-with graphical interface to manipulate GLC, involving the following checks / operations:
+with graphical interface to manipulate CFG, involving the following checks / operations:
-1. Edit GLC's verbatim;
+1. Edit CFG's verbatim;
 2. Check whether L (G) is empty, finite or infinite;
-3. Transform a GLC into Own GLC,
+3. Transform a CFG into Own CFG,
    providing: Intermediate grammars, NF, Vi, Ne and NA;
 4. Calculate First (A),
    Follow (A) and First-NT (A) (defined as the set of symbols of Vn that can start sequences derived from A) for all A ∈ Vn;